-ciallywomen.13 In addition, the administrative requirements for submitting a request for compensation by the victim are so complicated that it will also become a problem for the victim.
-In the existing explanation, it is clear that the legal umbrella regarding the restoration of the rights and conditions of victims of trafficking in persons is not yet clear in terms of its implementation, while regarding the restoration of conditions and rights of victims of the crime of trafficking in persons, it is specifically regulated for child victims as stated in Article 3 of the Government Regulation of the Republic of Indonesia.
-Number 43 of 2017 concerning the Implementation of Restitution for Victims of the Crime of Trafficking in Persons.
-This situation is getting worse with the absence of regional formulations related to the restoration of the rights and conditions of victims both materially and immaterially, this clearly also has an impact on the lack of effectiveness in eradicating criminal acts of people in various regions.
-In addition, most judicial decisions only focus on elements in the law relating to the criminal act of trafficking in persons, not specifically on the law on eradicating the crime of trafficking in persons.
-This can be seen in the criminal case of trafficking in persons in Semarang City with Case Number 49/Pid.Sus/2018/PN SMG.
+effectiveness in eradicating criminal acts of people in various regions.
+In addition, most judicial decisions only focus on elements in the law relating to the criminal act of human trafficking, not specifically on the law on eradicating the crime of human trafficking.
+One of these can be seen in the criminal case of human trafficking in the city of Semarang with the case number49/Pid.Sus/2018/PN SMg.
 In case No. 49/Pid.Sus/2018/PN SMG, the judge decided that the defendant was acquitted of all lawsuits because the judge only saw that the defendant's actions did not sufficiently meet the legal elements.

-Article 103 letter E of Law no. 39 of 2004 concerning the Placement and Protection of Indonesian Migrant Workers Abroad, not based on the elements regulated in Law Number 21 of 2007 concerning the Eradication of the Crime of Trafficking in Persons.
-This is very unfair considering the consequences of trafficking in persons can result in physical and psychological losses.
-Until now, it cannot be said that compensation and restitution can recover psychologically from victims of trafficking in persons.
+Article 103 letter E of Act No. 39 of 2004 concerning the Placement and Protection of Indonesian Migrant Workers Abroad, not based on the elements regulated in Act No. 21 of 2007 concerning the Eradication of the Crime of Human trafficking.
+This is very unfair considering the consequences of human trafficking can result in physical and psychological losses.
+Until now, it cannot be said that compensation and restitution can recover psychologically from victims of human trafficking.
 This is because psychological violence can have a short impact or a long impact.
 The short impact is in the form of endangering the safety of the victim, damage to the family structure, and mental and mental disorders.
-The trauma and experience of being a victim of a criminal act of trafficking in persons also results in the victim being a perpetrator of violence in adulthood if the victim is still a child.
-This can be seen with symptoms of aggression, phobias, insomnia, low self-esteem, and depression.
-This is unfair to victims of the crime of trafficking in persons.
+The trauma and experience of being a victim of a criminal act of human trafficking also results in the victim becoming a perpetrator of violence in adulthood if the victim is still a child.
+This can be seen with symptoms of aggression, phobias, insomnia, low selfesteem, and depression.
+This is unfair to victims of the crime of human trafficking.

-Such conditions clearly contradict the First Precepts, Second Precepts, and Fifth Precepts of Pancasila, as well as the Fourth Paragraph of the Preamble to the 1945 Constitution of the Republic of Indonesia as the purpose of the state, as well as Article 28D paragraph (1) and Article 28G Paragraph (1) and Paragraph (2) of the 1945 Constitution of the Republic of Indonesia as the basic foundation related to the human rights of victims of human trafficking, and as a legal ratio in law in Indonesia.16
+Such conditions clearly contradict the First Precepts, Second Precepts, and Fifth Precepts of Pancasila, as well as the Fourth Paragraph of the Preamble to the 1945 Constitution of the Republic of Indonesia as the purpose of the state, as well as Article 28D paragraph (1) and Article 28G Paragraph (1) and Paragraph (2) of the 1945 Constitution of the Republic of Indonesia as the basic foundation regarding the human rights of victims of human trafficking, and as a legal ratio in law in Indonesia.

 This situation has also violated the basic idea of criminal law development.
-It is well known that Pancasila and the 1945 Constitution of the Republic of Indonesia have mandated the realization of the life of the nation and the state based on the value of the Godhead of YME as the essence of the religiosity of the Indonesian nation and state, the value of Humanity as a mode of recognition, appreciation and protection of human rights in the life of the Indonesian nation and state. social values of society that show the life style of the Indonesian nation and state which is nationalist, democratic, and upholds the value of
+It is well known that Pancasila and the 1945 Constitution of the Republic of Indonesia have mandated the realization of the life of the nation and the state based on the value of the Godhead of YME as the essence of the religiosity of the Indonesian nation and state, the value of Humanity as a mode of recognition, appreciation and protection of human rights in the life of the Indonesian nation and state.
+The social values of society that show the life style of the Indonesian